Elderflower Drizzle Cake with Candied Lemons

 - First, make the candied lemons.
 Wash the lemon and cut it carefully into nice even 5mm-thick slices.
 Layer the lemon slices in a small, heavy pan, sprinkling the sugar between the layers as you go.
 Pour in 300ml cold water and bring to a boil.
 Reduce the heat to a very gentle simmer and cover with a tight-fitting lid.
 Simmer the lemons very gently for forty minutes to an hour, until both skin and pith are tender.

 - Meanwhile, make the cake.
 Preheat the oven to 200°C. Butter a 20cm springform cake tin and line the base with baking parchment.
 Put the butter, yogurt and sugar in a bowl and beat together until light and fluffy.
-In a separate bowl, stir together the ground almonds, polenta and baking powder and lemon zest and juice.
-Add the eggs, one at a time, beating in each one before adding the next.
+In a separate bowl, stir together the ground almonds, polenta and baking powder.
+One at a time, add the eggs to butter, yogurt and sugar, beating in each one with a heaped tablespoon of the dry ingredients before adding the next.
+Beat in the remaining dry ingredients with the lemon zest and juice.
 Pour the batter into the cake tin and bake for 45–50 minutes, until firm and springy and a skewer comes out clean when poked into the centre of the cake.

 - When the lemons slices are cooked, carefully lift them out of the syrup and put them in a shallow bowl (try to preserve their shape as you do this).
 Raise the heat under the pan of syrup and boil to reduce, for about 5 minutes, until slightly thickened and syrupy.
 Tip the syrup over the lemon slices and leave to cool.